BackupTheBerlios/sleep-svn/sleep/readme.txt

 -  ------------- -------- -   ---------------- --       -    -     -     - - -

 Sleep is (c) 2002, 2003, 2004, 2005, 2006, 2007, and 2008 (wow, been at this
 awhile) Raphael Mudge (rsmudge@gmail.com).
-All of the source and somehow the documentation are released under the GNU Lesser Public License.
+All of the source is released under the GNU Lesser Public License.

 The scripts and library files supplied as input to or produced as output from the Sleep library do not automatically fall under the copyright of the